Geospatial Data Ingestion & Processing Workflows

 Production geospatial ETL relies on a tightly integrated ecosystem.
 GeoPandas handles tabular vector operations.
 Shapely powers low-level geometric algorithms.
 Rasterio manages windowed raster I/O. PyProj governs coordinate transformations.
 Dask-GeoPandas enables out-of-core parallelism.

 Memory management dictates pipeline stability.
 Vector data should leverage columnar storage like GeoParquet.
-Raster workflows require explicit windowing to prevent OOM errors.
+Raster workflows require explicit windowing to prevent out-of-memory (OOM) errors.
 Lazy evaluation patterns reduce peak RAM consumption during heavy transformations.

 import geopandas as gpd